 “I often ask my patients to think of CPAP like reading glasses.
 They are a nuisance but you can’t do without them.
 Unlike other therapies, they don’t have to worry about drug side effects.” -Colin Sullivan, M.B.B.S., Ph.D, FRAC

 Dr. Sullivan prepared all the materials needed for the patient: plastic tubes and a silicone sealant to move air through the nasal passages.
 He continued to test by increasing and decreasing the pressure, but it was clear this method worked.
 After 7 hours of using positive pressure, the patient woke up alert for the first time in years.
 He knew this was just the beginning for CPAP Therapy.

 This was just the first of many experiments that transpired throughout the 80s.
 Not only did this research jump-start further advances in CPAP therapy, but it also created a platform for researchers to unravel the mysteries behind the numerous medical problems Sleep Apnea causes.

 By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self-sealing interface, “the bubble mask” which took comfort and therapy to the next level.
-Although continuous positive airway pressure (CPAP) is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
+Although continuous positive airway pressure (CPAP) therapy is now the most common treatment for Sleep Apnea, it was initially created as a short-term option to surgery.
 It’s interesting to think how one man’s idea has now influenced over a million users today and created a new life expectancy.